Hail, Caesar!: Development

 The Coens first pitched the story to George Clooney in 1999 during the shooting of O Brother, Where Art Thou?
 Ethan Coen described it as a "thought experiment" rather than a viable project.
 The film was originally going to follow "a troupe of actors in the 1920s putting on a play about ancient Rome", with the focus on a matinée idol.
-Clooney was to play the main character, "a hammy actor with a pencil mustache".
+Clooney was to play the main character, who is "a hammy actor with a pencil mustache".
 In February 2008, the Coens said the film had no script and was only an idea.
 They pitched it to Clooney as an opportunity to play a "numbskull" following his roles in O Brother, Where Art Thou?
 (2000), Intolerable Cruelty (2003) and Burn After Reading (2008).

 The project was mentioned in a December 2013 interview about Inside Llewyn Davis.
 Joel Coen said they were working on Hail, Caesar!, and that it would likely be their next project.
 In May 2014, the Coens reconfirmed the film's development, with the plot now focused on a "fixer" working in the 1950s Hollywood film industry.